Mike and Dave Need Wedding Dates: Casting

 In January 2015, Zac Efron joined the cast of the film, and by that February Adam DeVine was reported to be in negotiations.
 DeVine was initially insecure about starring alongside Efron, due to the difference in physique stating, "I was working so hard to get into great shape, because I was going to have to stand next to him."
 DeVine suspected that in preparation for the role that Efron did not work out at his normal capacity to "meet me in the middle".

 In April 2015, Aubrey Plaza and Anna Kendrick joined the cast.
 In May 2015, Stephen Root joined the cast of the film, portraying the role of Efron and DeVine's characters' father.

 Filming

 Principal photography began on May 25, 2015, and lasted through August 13, 2015, much of it on location at the Turtle Bay Resort on the North Shore of the island of Oahu, Hawaii.

 Release

-The film was released on July 8, 2016 by 20th Century Fox.
+The film was released on July 8, 2016, by 20th Century Fox.

+Home media

+Mike and Dave Need Wedding Dates was released on Digital HD on September 16, 2016, and on Ultra HD Blu-ray, Blu-ray and DVD on September 27, 2016, by 20th Century Fox Home Entertainment.